Remote workers share their biggest challenges

 Creating a new mindset is the best solution — I have to remind myself that my home base is routinely a 1–2 week visit, much like when I travel across the States or to another country.
 I try to act like a tourist at home now as well.
 There is always something fun and exciting going on if you look for it.
 Also, when you want to relax and reflect, I find it much easier to do it from home — so I take time to change my mindset, do nothing and enjoy it.“

-However, Charlie believes that there are ways to explain to family and friends that she isn’t always available – but also a way to take on some of their proposals:
+However, Charlie believes that there are ways to explain to family and friends that she isn’t always available:

 Other times, I just say let’s do it!
 This is why I built my life this way, after all, I can bust it all out tomorrow!
 Just make sure your phone is charged and you check your email during this last-minute adventure.”